openscriptures/morphhb/parsing/ParsingApp/readme.txt

-The application can be installed on a local server, with the file OshbPath.php outside the directory containing index.php, and maintianing the internal directory structure.
+The application can be installed on a local server, with the file OshbPath.php outside the directory containing index.php, and maintaining the internal directory structure.

 Running the application should present you with the startup screen.
 Changing the chapter number will load the selected book and chapter,